-In this blog, the third in the series, we explore how schools can implement technical and organisational measures in order to further protect the confidentiality, integrity and availability of your information and information systems.
-With each blog, we are building upon every stage of the UK’s National Cyber Security Centre (NCSC) 10 Steps to Cyber Security, and in turn, providing our independent recommendations, examples and guidance.
+In this third blog in the series, we look at user awareness.
+We explore how schools can implement technical and organisational measures to protect further the confidentiality, integrity and availability of information and information systems.
+With each blog, we are building upon each stage of the UK’s National Cyber Security Centre (NCSC) 10 Steps to Cyber Security, and in turn, providing our independent recommendations, examples and guidance.

-By following these recommended steps, you will be able to evidence that your staff are receiving the appropriate cyber security training in order to help protect the school and themselves against cyber attacks.
-Keeping abreast of the latest cyber threats, and understanding how to best combat them, will demonstrate that the school is proactively working to eliminate or reduce the impact of a cyber attack on your school and its staff.
+By following these recommended steps, you will be able to evidence that your staff are receiving the appropriate cyber security training to help protect the school and themselves against cyber attacks.
+Keeping abreast of the latest cyber threats, and understanding how to combat them best, will demonstrate that the school is proactively working to eliminate or reduce the impact of a cyber attack on your school and its staff.

-To understand if your staff have understood and retained the knowledge provided to them through your training programme, or whether they are susceptible to common attacks such as social engineering, you will need to approach this in a number of ways.
-Here are a few examples:1.
-Phishing Campaigns & Termly Training
+To understand if your staff have understood and retained the knowledge provided to them through your training programme, or whether they are susceptible to common attacks such as social engineering, you can approach this in several ways.
+Here are a few examples:

-When we walk the corridors between meetings, during data protection audits or when performing a technical and vulnerability assessment, a common scene is an unattended, unlocked laptop or desktop.
-These may have only been left momentarily but that is all it takes for a malicious user/attacker to either view and take personally identifiable information, install a backdoor to be used later, or compromise the network in other ways.
+When we walk the corridors between meetings, during data protection audits or when performing systems and security assessments, a common scene is an unattended, unlocked laptop or desktop.
+These devices may have been left momentarily, but that is all it takes for a malicious user/attacker to either view or take personally identifiable information, install a backdoor to be used later, or compromise the network in other ways.

-Some schools have chosen to deploy a series of post-it notes, changing in severity, against the number of strikes when an unlocked device is found.
-Others change the user's password forcing a call or visit IT (not advisable, but effective).
-By far the simplest way is just to find the user and remind them, as it is most likely unintentional.
+Some schools have chosen to deploy a series of coloured post-it notes, changing in severity, against the number of strikes when an unlocked device is found.
+Others change the user's password forcing a call or visit to IT (not advisable, but effective).
+By far the most straightforward way is just to find the user and remind them, as it is most likely unintentional.

-Your school may have introduced secure shredders in key departments where sensitive and or personal information is regularly printed.
-An old but basic way of attackers gaining access to information is through "dumpster diving" - basically trawling through waste to find out bits of information that, once pieced together, could contribute towards a successful attack (never mind a data breach!).
-If departments have access to a secure shredder and a general waste bin, a random spot check of the paper within the general waste bin will highlight if a member of staff is forgetting what constitutes sensitive information and should have been shredded.
-Not the most glamorous of tests, but again when walking around schools it’s amazing what information we have found lying around or peeking out of a general waste bin.
+Your school may have introduced secure cross-shredders in key departments where sensitive and or personal information is regularly printed.
+An old but basic way of attackers gaining access to information is through "dumpster diving" - basically trawling through waste to find bits of information that, once pieced together, could contribute towards a successful attack (never mind a data breach!).
+Suppose departments have access to a secure cross-shredder and a general waste bin.
+A random spot check of the paper within the general waste bin will highlight if a member of staff is forgetting what constitutes sensitive information and should have been through the cross-shredder.
+Not the most glamorous of tests, but again when walking around schools, it’s incredible what data we have found lying around or peeking out of a general waste bin.